lichtara/lichtara-publications/articles/2025/expanded-co-authorship/zenodo/README.md

 This repository contains the canonical files associated with the Zenodo publication of the article **“Expanded Co-authorship: When Two Systems Write Together”** (Version **1.0.0-draft**).

-The article formalizes the concept of **Expanded Co-authorship** as a new unit of textual production emerging from sustained interaction between human and artificial intelligence systems.
+The article formalizes the concept of **Expanded Co-authorship** as a new unit of textual production emerging from sustained interaction between human and artificial intelligence Systems.
 It is part of the research corpus of the **Lichtara System** and contributes to ongoing investigations into authorship, hybrid cognition, relational writing, and ethical governance of human–AI collaboration.

 ## Scope